 The study and application of ethical theory and Christian principles to ethical dilemmas facing the professional nurse.
 Enrollment limited to B.S.N. (nursing) students.

-RELT 350 3 W Selected Topics
+RELT 350 3 W Topics in Theological Studies

 An in-depth study of a topic important to Christian faith.
-Consideration of the theological and spiritual dimensions of the topic.
-Subtitles include:
+Consideration of the theological and spiritual dimensions of the topic, such as: